About Powerhouse Blues

 A: You do not need to bring a partner, during classes you will rotate through partners and during the dance you are encouraged to ask people to dance!

 You should, however, bring comfortable shoes to dance in, a water bottle, and to beat the heat a change of clothes and/or a towel if you are prone to getting sweaty.
 We recommend wearing clothes you are comfortable moving in.
-Casual attire is perfectly acceptable though sometimes we encourage folks to dress up for live bands or special events like our Spring Fling and our Halloween dance.
+Casual attire is perfectly acceptable though sometimes we encourage folks to dress up for live bands or special events like our Halloween dance.

 Q: Someone is making me feel uncomfortable, what should I do?